staff0rd/azure-signalr-autoscale/readme.md

 A Logic App that auto-scales Azure SignalR based on concurrent connection count.

 ## !!!
 Warning !!!
 Azure SignalR Service Units are **billed by day**, not hour, and not part of hour.
 Any change to unit count will be immediately reflected on your bill.
 As such, by default this tool will auto-scale to a maximum of 5 units.
-You can override this with the `maxUnits` parameter if, bling bling, money ain't no thing.
+You can override this with the `maxUnits` parameter if, bling bling, money ain't a thing.

 Additionally, **SignalR Service can only be scaled to unit counts of 1, 2, 5, 10, 20, 50, 100**, so by passing 5900 concurrent connections will scale you to 10 units, because 6 is not a valid unit count.